ikavalio/ikavalio.github.io/index.md

 ## Ivan Kavaliou

-Hi, I'm a performance engineer with 5+ years of experience.
+Hi, I'm a site reliability engineer.
+I used to work in performance engineering for almost 7 years.
 I live in Ireland, but I was born in [Belarus](https://en.wikipedia.org/wiki/Belarus) in early 90s.
 I hold a masters degree in Computer Science and Applied Mathematics from Belarus State University and I started my career in late 2011.

 My native languages are Belarusian and Russian, but I speak English fluently and studied Spanish.

 There are several ways to contact me:
-- __Email__: ikavalio@protonmail.com
+- __Email__: ikavalio@pm.me
 - __Skype__: ivan_kavaliou
 - __Linkedin__: [https://www.linkedin.com/in/ivankavaliou/](https://www.linkedin.com/in/ivankavaliou/)
 - __Address__: Dublin 7, Ireland (available on request)